ACCESS – THEATRE

 The dimensions of the disabled toilet are: 1.35m x 1.45m.

 Please note that, other than designated wheelchair spaces, seating for our performances is unallocated.
 This is to ensure that everyone has a good view of the stage, especially the children.
-If you need to reserve certain seats which are more accessible for you, for example if you are visually impaired, hard of hearing, or have a mobility issue which means you would be more comfortable in an aisle seat, please call our Box Office on 020 7226 1787.
+If you need to reserve certain seats which are more accessible for you, for example if you are visually impaired, hard of hearing, or have a mobility issue which means you would be more comfortable in an aisle seat, please contact our Box Office.

 Please contact us for more information about our Hearing Loop.